 Even if you currently itemize all of your contracts using Excel or other manual systems, you may find that you run into challenges actually finding them.
 That’s because while lists and spreadsheets can help you keep track of which contracts are in existence, they may not reveal much information about where each contract is located.
 Furthermore, even once you find the contract you need, accessing specific information that exists within it – for example, a particular contract term, supplier detail or other information – may be even more time-consuming.

 If it seems finding specific contracts and contract-related information often takes up a lot of your time, look for a digital contract repository solution that offers tagging and advanced text-based search features.
-Unlike Excel and other list-based approaches, these tools allow you to easily search for information that exists within your contracts, homing in on exactly what you need by merely typing in a search query.
+Unlike Excel and other list-based approaches, a single contract repository allows you to easily search for information that exists within your contracts, homing in on exactly what you need by merely typing in a search query.

 3. You’re inundated with contract-related requests

 While centralizing contract administration and storage can help to improve efficiencies, this approach can introduce bottlenecks if your team must act as the primary gatekeepers to all of your company’s agreements.
 If contract-related requests from all teams and departments must flow through the contract management team, then it might often seem that your job is often about meeting everyone else’s needs, rather than focusing on the priorities of your own role.
 One way to optimize this aspect of contract administration is to make certain aspects of the process self-serve, storing contracts digitally and configuring user-access permissions.
 This ensures specific employees are always able to access the exact contracts or types of contracts they need without having to go through the contract management team.

 4. You’re still wasting time getting ink on paper